SeanPesce/Direct3D9-Overlay/Readme.md

 ## Credits:

-*  **Michael Koch** for his [DirectX9 Proxy DLL example](http://www.codeguru.com/cpp/g-m/directx/directx8/article.php/c11453/Intercept-Calls-to-DirectX-with-a-Proxy-DLL.htm), which I relied on heavily in the early stages of this project
+*  **Michael Koch** for his [DirectX9 Proxy DLL example](http://www.codeguru.com/cpp/g-m/directx/directx8/article.php/c11453/Intercept-Calls-to-DirectX-with-a-Proxy-DLL.htm), which I relied on heavily as a reference in the early stages of this project
 *  **Microsoft** for the [DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=8109) and [Detours library](https://www.microsoft.com/en-us/research/project/detours/)
 *  **[SeQan](https://www.seqan.de/)**, a library used in this project for more efficient string searches
 *  **Atom0s**, **Topblast**, and **Renkokuken** (Sakuri) from [UnknownCheats.me](https://www.unknowncheats.me) for the [modified CD3DFont class](https://www.unknowncheats.me/forum/d3d-tutorials-and-source/74839-modified-cd3dfont-d3d9-shadows-light-effect.html), which is much more efficient (performance-wise) than Direct3D9's built-in ID3DXFont class.